jeremy-rifkin/cs355-crypto-project/README.md

    turns out that a random sponge is as strong as a random oracle, except for the effects induced by the finite memory" [\[3\]].
 3. HMAC is secure with any secure hash function, similar to what we proved in homework.
-4. We assume the file's contents aren't leaked, that's outside the scope of this project.
-Without leaks, an adversary can guess the contents of the file naively with probability 1/2^4E9 (exceptionally slim).
+4. Without leaks, an adversary can guess the contents of the file naively with probability 1/2^4E9 (exceptionally slim).
 But usernames and passwords aren't uniformly random: Suppose each username is 128 bits and each password is 128 bits and this file consists of 31.25 million username-password pairs.
 Now suppose each username and each password can be guessed with probability 1/2.
 Even in this extraordinarily extreme case, the probability of correctly guessing the file's contents are exceedingly low: 1/2^31.25E6.
 Even if each pair can be guessed with 99.99% probability, you still have a better chance of finding a collision in SHA-256 on your first guess.
+We do assume it is in fact a password database and not a stream of 4GB of 1's followed by a random bit.

 #### Non-cryptographic assumptions
 1. It's safe to assume every subcontractor has some sort of unique name and knows who they're talking to.
 Every party should know who they're talking to or supposed to be talking to in order for the protocol to even begin and an email address suffices for unique name.
+2. We will assume the contents of the file are not leaked.
+If it is leaked, the company has bigger problems than just this protocol being compromised, it's outside the scope of this project.

 ### Proof of Security